Truck Ladder Racks

 Upright and Flange Assembly

-2. Sand the assembled sections of plywood (or pressure treated 2 x 10) until all of the edges are smooth and free of splinters.
-While sanding the surfaces, be sure to round all of the corners, particularly the posts that will fit into the stake bed holes of your truck.
-This will make them fit better.
+2. Sand the assembled sections of plywood (or pressure-treated 2 x 10) until all edges are smooth and free of splinters.
+While sanding the surfaces, be sure to round all the corners, particularly the posts that will fit into the stake bed holes of your truck.
+It will make them fit better.

-4. Place two of the uprights in opposing stake holes and measure the distance between them.
-On my truck, the measurement was 62 1/4", but yours may be different.
-This will be the length that you will cut the 2x6 cedar plank.
+4. Place two uprights in opposing stake holes and measure the distance between them.
+On my truck, the measurement was 62 1/4", but yours will likely be different.
+This measurement is the length that you will cut the 2x6 cedar plank.

 5. Without removing the uprights from the stake bed holes, place the 2x6 cedar spacing plank between them and center it.
 Once it is centered, drill two holes on each outside end of the uprights for the 5" lag bolts. (see the diagrams for approximate location)

-6. Secure the uprights onto the 2x6 with the lag bolts with washers.
-Once secured, the rack assembly should be able to easily slide in and out of the stake bed holes.
+6. Secure the uprights onto the 2x6 with the lag bolts and washers.
+Once secured, the rack assembly should easily slide in and out of the stake bed holes.
 If not, sand off the edges that are dragging and test again.

-7. At this point, all of the wooden parts of the racks should be assembled and sanded.
+7. At this point, all the wooden parts of the racks should be assembled and sanded.

 8. Assembled Truck Rack Uprights